RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 ![](../img/online_editing_server_3.png)

  - **"datasource"**: Must be either UNIVERSE or UNIDATA.
 In the online editing feature, you can only choose one data source.
-If you change the data source, the extension must be restarted for the change to take affect.
+If you change the data source, the extension must be restarted for the change to take effect.

  - **"address"**: Specify the address of the U2 server.